A Group of Soldiers Hikes up A Grassy Hill in Rugged Terrain, Preparing for The Endurance Challenges Outlined in A 12-Week Military Running Program

 A Shirtless Man Jogs Along a Forested Road, Likely Participating in A Military Running Program Aimed at Enhancing Endurance and Strength

-The plan progresses through three distinct phases, starting with building a strong foundation, moving to increased speed and strength, and concluding with a peaking and tapering phase to optimize performance.
+The military running program plan progresses through three distinct phases, starting with building a strong foundation, moving to increased speed and strength, and concluding with a peaking and tapering phase to optimize performance.

 Weeks 1-4: Foundation and Endurance Building